AviatrixSystems/Docs/HowTos/general_glossary.rst

 Egress
 ^^^^^^^^^^^^^^^^^^^^^

 The exit of an entity or network boundary; outbound communication from instances in your VPC to the Internet.
-See ingress.
+See `ingress <https://docs.aviatrix.com/HowTos/general_glossary.html#ingress>`.

 In AWS, an egress can be centralized or distributed.
 A centralized egress ensures all traffic that is destined for a particular IP address goes through a single VPC in which egress policy enforcement can take place before a connection is allowed to exit.
 A distributed egress means there would be a gateway in every VPC, and each of those gateways needs egress control.